-4.28 The Nottingham-Derby Green Belt prevents the Nottingham Conurbation from merging with the surrounding towns and villages within Nottinghamshire and the nearby city of Derby.
-No changes are proposed in the extent of the Green Belt within the District, as a number of small scale reviews were in Lowdham, Rainworth and Blidworth as part of the Allocations & Development Management DPD in 2012.
+- 4.28 The Nottingham-Derby Green Belt prevents the Nottingham Conurbation from merging with the surrounding towns and villages within Nottinghamshire and the nearby city of Derby. - 4.29 The NPPF sets out that an essential characteristic of the Green Belt is its permanence, with boundaries only being altered in exceptional circumstances through the Development Plan process.
+No changes are proposed in the extent of the Green Belt within the District, as a number of small scale reviews were undertaken in Lowdham, Rainworth and Blidworth as part of the Allocations & Development Management DPD in 2012.